 While it’s a unique privilege to experience superfoods such as Cacao, Matcha, Turmeric, and Maca easily and at low cost, this privilege shouldn’t come at the expense of the local communities where they’re grown — something that is very important to us here at Navitas Organics.
 This is where the sustainable food movement comes in and why it is so important to support sustainable practices that back the social, environmental and economic wellness of the communities where these traditional foods are grown and sourced.

 But, how do you know what to look for?
 Luckily today, there are a number of ways that you can determine if a company is using sustainable sourcing practices.
 Keep reading to learn some of the ways we choose to support a sustainable food system, and what you can look for the next time you’re wandering the aisles of your local market, wondering how to make the best choices for your health and the planet.

 1. Look for The Fair Trade Label

 Fair Trade is a label that represents the fair and equitable treatment and wages of farmers and workers that produce many of our favorite foods — like Cacao!
 In order for a product to be Fairtrade Certified, producers must have met the global minimum prices and wages for fair trade products.

 2. Choose Organic

 The USDA Organic label makes it possible for consumers to tell the difference between products that were grown with pesticides and those grown without.
 Choosing organic is an excellent choice both for your health and the health of farmers and communities where your food is grown.
-Pesticides can contaminate ground water, negatively impact soil health and often impact the health of the farmers and workers growing your food.
-So, when you choose organic, you’re not only thinking about your health, you’re thinking about the health of communities and people you may never meet.
+Pesticides can contaminate groundwater, negatively impact soil health, and often impact the health of the farmers and workers growing your food.
+When you choose organic, you’re not only thinking about your health, you’re thinking about the health of communities and people you may never meet.